strallia/battleship/README.md

 ## Purpose

-Practice Test Driven Development with unit tests to create the game Battleship.
+Practice Test Driven Development to create the game Battleship.
+Focus on writing units tests for the game logic, not DOM manipulation.

 ## Game Features

+- Utilize drag and drop API to place ships
-- Player vs Computer AI
+- Play against computer AI
+- Select easy or medium difficulty
+- Set user's name